Guikingone/SchedulerBundle/doc/tasks.md

 ```

 Even if this approach is mostly recommended, you may need to use a more "user-friendly" syntax, to do so,
-this bundle allows you to use "fluent" expressions thanks to [strtotime](https://www.php.net/manual/fr/function.strtotime).
+this bundle allows you to use "fluent" expressions thanks to [strtotime](https://www.php.net/manual/fr/function.strtotime) and "computed" expressions:

+### Strtotime

+### Computed expressions